 There is a big difference between vegan and plant-based which can often get confused.
 Vegan diets eliminate all animal products, while plant-based eating does not necessarily eliminate animal products, focussing more on fruits, vegetables, nuts, seeds and wholegrains.
 Both have benefits to your health and the environment but it all relies on which one suits your lifestyle.

-Myth 1: You will lose muscle on a plant-based diet
+Myth 1: I will lose muscle on a plant-based diet

 Muscle growth is predominantly stimulated by strength training, not just the amount of protein individuals consume.
 Eating quality whole foods with balanced consistent weight training and rest will always help you achieve your fitness goals, especially when it comes to muscle growth.